mieweb/docs/content/functions/e-chart/security-best-practices.md

 * <strong>Length is strength</strong> – Eight (8) character minimum, when set by a human, and sixty-four (64) character maximum.
 * <strong>Support all characters</strong> – The difference between a weak password and a strong password is the number of characters (i.e., upper- and lower-case letters, numbers, and special characters) available, and hence the number of possible combinations available to construct a password based on those characters.
 * <strong>No password expiration period</strong> – Many studies have shown that users tend to choose weaker passwords when they know they have to change them in the near future.
 * <strong>No password composition rules</strong> – Even though the full character set should be supported, requiring users to compose their passwords using lower-case, upper-case, digits, and/or special characters is no longer recommended.
-Imposing composition rules provides less benefit than might be expected, because users tend to use predictable methods for satisfying these requirements – often referred to as [leekspeak](https://www.urbandictionary.com/define.php?term=leet+speak).
+Imposing composition rules provides less benefit than might be expected, because users tend to use predictable methods for satisfying these requirements.

 ### Passphrase